Deepak-khatri-1306/Covid19-Data-Analysis-Using-Python/README.md

 - The project provides insights into COVID-19 trends, showing how cases evolved in different countries.
 - **China, Italy, and Spain** were analyzed to observe peaks and infection growth patterns.
 - Maximum infection rates help in understanding the severity of outbreaks in different regions.

-## Visualization for GitHub
-To enhance the repository, consider adding:
-1. A **heatmap** showing infection rates across different countries.
-2. A **bar chart** displaying maximum infection rates for the top affected countries.
-3. A **time-series plot** of confirmed cases globally.